heimrichhannot/contao-pwa-bundle/README.md

 Funtion | Example Polyfill | Description
 ------- | ---------------- | -----------
 CustomEvent | [custom-event-polyfill](https://github.com/kumarharsh/custom-event-polyfill) | Custom events are needed to update the subscribe button (to inform the user that the browser not supporting push notifications).
-Also an error is throws if the browser not supporting CustomEvents.
+Also an error is thrown if the browser not supporting CustomEvents.

 ## Todo
 * image size config